-It likely goes without saying that I was a quiet child – one pulled as if by some magnetic force to places of solitude and solemnity that were not always easy to find.
-You see, my father was a young school teacher with a growing family at the time, and our house was of a modest size.
-That and the fact that entrance to my older sister’s bedroom required passage straight through mine meant that I had no quiet space to call my own.
+It likely goes without saying that I was a quiet child, pulled as if by some magnetic attraction to places of solitude that weren’t always easy to find.
+You see, my father was then a young schoolteacher, with a family that was fast outgrowing our modest home.
+Compounding matters was the fact that entrance to my older sister’s bedroom required passage straight through mine.
+Thus, I had no quiet space inside that I could really call my own.
 I had to find it.
-I sought it out.

-For this reason, too, the Nursery was my refuge from the moment I was old enough to venture out beyond the garden gate.
-I could be alone there whenever I wanted to be alone.
-I could enjoy silence there whenever I needed it – weather permitting, of course.
-Perhaps that is another reason why Mark Patrick’s tiny room seemed so appealing to me – sparse as a monk’s quarters though it was.
-Sure, his half-brother, Joe, was around for at least some of the time, but things must be different with a brother, I likely reasoned.
+And that is how the Nursery became my refuge from the moment I was old enough to venture out beyond the garden gate.
+I could be alone there to enjoy the silence whenever I needed.
+Perhaps that’s another reason Mark Patrick’s tiny room was so appealing, sparse as a monk’s quarters though it was.
+Sure, his half brother was around for at least some of the time, but things must be different with a brother, I likely reasoned.

-Notwithstanding the tight home quarters growing up, I still managed to find some time and space in which to be alone.
-One such place was in my parents’ bedroom during the day.
+But this is not to say that I never had the opportunity to enjoy a little silence inside our home.
+Notwithstanding the tight quarters, I still managed from time to time to find a way to be alone.
+One such place of occasional refuge was in my parents’ bedroom during the day.
 No, we weren’t allowed to play there, but enjoying silence wasn’t play as far as I was concerned.
-Thus, I must have felt that I was well within the rules whenever I stealthily slipped inside for the sole purpose of being alone.
+Thus, I must have felt that I was within bounds whenever I slipped inside for the sole purpose of being alone.

 I became fascinated with the workings of my body and the passage of time.
-My heartbeats came too quickly for me to measure, like the seconds slipping past.
-My breath, on the other hand, was much more easily quantified.
-It took thus and such time to go from inhalation to exhalation and back again, but the longer I lay there, the deeper I settled into stillness, and the more drawn out my breathing became.
-It was quite natural that I eventually took to seeing how long I could hold my breath.
+My heartbeats came too quickly for me to measure, like the seconds slipping past, but my breath was much more easily quantified.
+It took thus and such time to go from inhalation to exhalation and back again.
+The longer I lay there, though, the deeper I settled into stillness and the more drawn out my breathing became.
+It was only natural that I eventually took to seeing how long I could hold my breath.

-Now, anyone who’s ever tried to see how long they could hold their breath quickly realizes how it’s done.
-You breathe deeply and quickly for a number of breaths, culminating with one big inhalation right before you begin watching the clock.
-Something begins to happen, however, as soon as you actually hold your breath.
-Your awareness recedes from the outside world and becomes much more focused on the workings of the body.
-The beating of your heart begins to slow.
+Now, anyone who tries to see how long they can hold their breath quickly realizes how it’s done.
+You breathe deeply and quickly for several breaths, culminating with one last big inhalation right before you commence.
+Something happens, though, as soon as you actually begin to hold your breath.
+Your awareness recedes from the outside world and begins to focus on the inner workings of the body.
+The beating of your heart slows.
 Your thoughts, too, begin to slow.
-You become aware of every gurgle in your tummy and ringing in your ears.
+You become aware of every gurgle in your belly and ringing in your ears.
 You notice the changing colors and flashes of light that play across your field of closed-eyed “vision.”

-Thus, like a stone sinking to the bottom of a lake, I went down…, down…, down …; there to settle on the bottom, immersed in glorious stillness.
-Err, rerr, rerr, rerr …, errrrrrrrrrr … The motor lifted up the second hand and let it fall again.
+Like a stone sinking to the bottom of a lake, I went down, down, down …, there to settle on the bottom, immersed in glorious stillness.
+Err, rerr, rerr, rerr …, errrrrrrrrrr … The motor lifted the second hand and let it fall back down again.
 It strained and then relaxed.
 My heart pounded in my ears.
-It did its double thump and then relaxed.
-It double-thumped and then relaxed.
-My mind became the motor lifting up the second hand and letting it fall again.
-My mind became my pounding heart – slow and solid...
-Boom…, boom …, boom … My mind became still…
+It did its double thump, and then it relaxed.
+It double-thumped, and then it relaxed.
+My mind became the motor lifting the second hand and letting it fall back down again.
+My mind became my pounding heart, slow and solid.
+Ba-boom …, ba-boom …, ba-boom … And then, amid that deep and steady pounding, my mind became still—utterly and profoundly still.

-After not too long, though, my mind became the urge – increasingly insistent – to take another breath.
-It became the sensation of wanting to take a breath...
-It became the sensation of needing to take a breath...
-It became the work to keep from taking a breath...
-And then it became that next breath—glorious…, expansive…, fresh…, life-giving…, rejuvenating.
+It didn’t take much longer, though, for my mind to become the increasingly insistent urge to take another breath.
+First, it became the sensation of wanting to take a breath.
+Then, it became the sensation of needing to take a breath.
+Thereafter, it became the sensation of the effort required to refrain from taking a breath.
+Finally, it became that next breath—glorious, expansive, fresh, life-giving, rejuvenating.

 To be continued...